 [OpenAI .
-(2023) ChatGPT wrote this paragraph.]
+(2023) This paragraph was written with ChatGPT.]

-10.4 Privacy
+12.4 Privacy

 Centrally, this concerns Users' behavior and patron data.
 Privacy is a core value of librarianship (American Library Association 2006; E. Berman 2018).
 The main justification for this is to allow patrons intellectual freedom.